irsol/udacity-data-foundations-nd/lesson_6_visualize_data_spreadsheets.md

 If there are more than one data series you need to add **Legend**.
 But if the labels are already showing up in the data as in the pie chart, then an extra legend no necessary.

 For graph: do you need or want grid lines?
 In a detailed technical presentation, it is easier to see the values if there are grid lines.
 For quick ovewiews that are just emphasizing the trend those extra lines look busy.

+The main way we might look at the categorical variables is using bar charts, and the main method for looking at quantitative variables is using histograms.

+For any skewed distributions the median will likely prove to be a better measure of center.
+As well as distributions with outliers.
+The mean will be pulled heavily by outliers, as well as by the tails of our distributions.